ziapeltagames/six-winters/docs/design/TRIGGERS.md

 The standard encounter deck is twenty cards, ten of which are timers.
 This produces a game that usually lasts between 12 and 21 turns, with the most common game being around 14.

-Timers / Deck Size: Avg Lower Turns - Avg Higher Turns
+Timers / Deck Size: Avg Number Turns (Low Risk) - Avg Number Turns (High Risk)

 10/20: 12 - 21
 11/20: 11 - 18